Host A Summer Enrichment Program Intern

-1.)
-Where it says, "Enter your Organization:" enter IFDSEP.
+- In the "Enter your Organization:" form, enter IFDSEP.

-2.)
-Enter your profile information.
-(Note: Be sure to fill out the grey "Host Site Section".
-Skip the blue "Student Section".)
+- Enter your profile information.
+Be sure to fill out the grey "Host Site Section".
+Skip the blue "Student Section".

-3.)
-Once you have completed the registration, you will receive an email with your Profile Id.
-Hang onto that.
+- Once you have completed the registration, you will receive an email with your Profile Id.
+Save that email.
 You'll need that to login, update your profile and search for interns.

 - Download and review the SEP Host Site Manual.
 (Your guide to administrating the SEP for your host site.)